NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 Canva

 Canva is the pick when the rest of your marketing assets already live in Canva.
 Not because the video editor is wildly advanced.
-Because switching tools just to make a simple promo is often a waste of time.
+But because switching tools just to make a simple promo is often a waste of time.

 Templates, stock assets, and familiar review flows are the point.
 If your team already builds carousels and decks there, the video workflow feels obvious in a way newer AI tools sometimes do not.

-The catch is predictable: the more interesting AI features still tend to sit behind paid.
+The catch is predictable: the more interesting AI features still tend to sit behind a paywall.

 Canva homepage, captured April 2026.